OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 # Materials and methods

+This publication describes a particular version of the Open Tree taxonomy (version 2.10), but one should keep in mind that the taxonomy is constantly evolving as sources are updated, methods improve, and users request additional functionality and patches.

 ## Taxonomic sources

-This report describes a particular version of the Open Tree taxonomy (version 2.10), but one should keep in mind that the taxonomy is constantly evolving as sources are updated, methods improve, and functionality is demanded by users.

 We build the taxonomy from nine sources.
+Some of these sources are from taxonomy projects, while others were manually assembled based on recent publications.
 OTT assembly is dependent on the input order of the sources - higher ranked inputs take priority over lower ranked inputs.
 [see table]

-[The following should be a table:
+[The following should be a table:]

  * the ARB-SILVA taxonomy
  * Hibbett 2007
  * Index Fungorum
  * Schaferhoff 2010
  * WoRMS
  * the NCBI taxonomy